Our Trust stems from the Worshipful Company of Haberdashers’ vision to provide opportunities for all children to be

 Further reorganisation took place following the 1944 Education Act, when the two Hatcham schools became voluntary controlled grammar schools.
 They were further reorganised as comprehensive schools in 1979, and then combined as a City Technology College in 1991.

-In 2005 the Haberdashers’ Federation was set up by the Haberdashers’ Company with Hatcham College and Knights Academy in order to increase the availability of education to more students and make a wider use of the strengths that the Haberdashers have to offer.
-The Federation has grown since then and today we are proud to be a Trust with five primary and four secondary schools across South East London and Kent:
+In 2005 the multi-academy trust was set up with Hatcham College and Knights Academy in order to increase the availability of education to more students and make a wider use of the strengths that the Haberdashers have to offer.
+The Trust has grown since then and today we are proud to be a family of five primary and four secondary schools:

 - 2005 - Hatcham College is awarded Academy status